IJSComplexMatter/dtmm/doc/quickstart.rst

 Field Viewer
 ------------

 After the transmitted field has been calculated, we can simulate optical polarizing microscope image formation with the FieldViewer object.
 The output field is a calculated EM field at the exit surface of the optical stack.
 As such it can be further propagated and optical polarizing microscope image formation can be performed.
 Instead of doing full optical image formation calculation one can take the computed field and propagate it in space a little (forward or backward) from the initial position.
-This way one can calculate light intensities that would have been measured by a camera equipped microscope, had the field been propagated through an ideal microscope objective with a 1:1 magnifications and by not introducing any aberrations.
+This way one can calculate light intensities that would have been measured by a camera equipped microscope, had the field been propagated through an ideal microscope objective with a 1:1 magnifications.
 Simply do:

 .. doctest::